F3real/F3real.github.io/content/pragyanCTF2019_SuperSecureVault.md

 }
 ~~~

-Actually, this is rather simple functions converting portion of input string, from start to offset, to number.
+Actually, this is rather simple functions converting a portion of the input string, from start to offset, to number.

-Looking at the code we see that in total we have 5 different conditions that have to hold for out input:
+Looking at the code we see that in total we have 5 different conditions that have to hold for our input:

 ~~~text
 s = 213 mod 27644437